polyphony-chat/docs/docs/Protocol Specifications/core.md

 ### 8.1 Challenges and trust

 Changing the publicly visible ownership of actor data requires the chain of trust to be maintained.
-Whenever an "old" account wants to change the publicly visible ownership of its data to a "new" account, the old account will need to prove that it is in possession of the private keys that were used to sign the messages.
+If an "old" account wants to change the publicly visible ownership of its data, the "old" account must prove that it possesses the private keys that were used to sign the messages.
 This is done by signing a challenge string with the private keys.
 If the server verifies the challenge, it authorizes the new account to re-sign the old account's messages signed with the verified key.
 Instead of overwriting the message, a new message variant with the new signature is created, preserving the old message.